lim147/CS1XA3/Assign3/README.md

 ## Overview
-This assignment builds a math library in Haskell, which is composed of 6 modules providing different functionality for calculation:
+This assignment builds a math library in Haskell, which is composed of 7 modules providing different functionality for calculation:

 - ExprType  -- contains an expression data type that can encode addition, multiplication, exponentation, logarithm, trigonometry (sin, cos), variables and constants.

+- UniverNumType -- contains a type class and instances for universal calculating operations.

 - ExprDiff  -- contains a type class and instances for differentiable expression, and could conduct evaluation, simplification, partial differentation over these expressions.